Pvillamanario/basic_income_EU_analysis/README.md

 - Charts generated for each of the analysis with seaborn.
 - Charts grouped as PDF file using PIL.
 - Report sent as attachment to de email address passed as  with SMTP lib.
+- \#BasicIncome tweets with text, location and date/time.

 ---